CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Hiring-Manager/index.md

 3. How did you handle borderline cases?
 4. What would make your screening more efficient?
 5. If you used AI, did it help?

+Write down your answers in your notebook.

+> [!TIP]
+> This project is a living project and it belongs to you.
+It will run at least 12 times over the next two years and it should evolve as AI evolves.
+To improve this project, please open a ticket and/or submit a pull request to this website with your changes.